instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 Want to see more options?
 Search all Brokerage-Free listings in [Saket](https://instadwell.com/search?lat=28.5220971&lng=77.2101534&location=Saket%2C%20New%20Delhi%2C%20Delhi%2C%20India&city=New%20Delhi&country=India) & [Malviya Nagar](https://instadwell.com/search?lat=28.5342332&lng=77.2094473&location=Malviya%20Nagar%2C%20New%20Delhi%2C%20Delhi%20110017%2C%20India&city=New%20Delhi&country=India) on [InstaDwell](https://instadwell.com/)

+---

-## Posh Living vs. Budget Reality (2026)
+## PG in Saket Delhi: Posh vs. Budget Reality

 If you work in [Cyber City](https://instadwell.com/blog/top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026) or [South Delhi](https://instadwell.com/search?lat=28.4929198&lng=77.1847921&location=South%20Delhi,%20New%20Delhi,%20Delhi,%20India&city=New%20Delhi&country=India), you probably have "Saket" or "Malviya Nagar" on your shortlist.

 Why?
-Because the Yellow Line Metro is the lifeline of NCR corporate slaves.
+Because the Yellow Line Metro is one of the most important commute corridors connecting South Delhi, Connaught Place, and Cyber City.

 But here is the trick: "Saket" isn't just one place.
 It is a dual world.